lollipopman/bash-ini-builtin-blog-post/README.md

 Fabulous, so with a small amount of code and minimal boilerplate we have created a dynamically loaded Bash builtin!
-The sleep builtin satisfies reason number (1) on why you might write a builtin, i.e. to eliminate the need to fork a process, so bring back the spinner!
-But, it does not satisfy reason number (3), changing Bash's internal state.
-Let's implement an INI parser to satisfy reason number (3) and provide a more complete example of creating a Bash builtin.
+The sleep builtin satisfies reason number *(1)* on why you might write a builtin, i.e. to eliminate the need to fork a process.
+So, bring back the spinner!
+But, it does not satisfy reason number *(3)*, changing Bash's internal state.
+Let's implement an INI parser to satisfy reason number *(3)* and provide a more complete example of creating a Bash builtin.

 ## Writing an INI Parser Builtin